 This type of recipe is simply tailor-made for the slow cooker, especially when it is hot out and you want to give your oven – and yourself – a break.
 I am also working on a pressure cooker version so watch this space!

 I was expecting great results from my slow cooker lamb kleftiko and I was not disappointed!
 The lamb was indeed so tender it was simply falling apart at the touch of the fork.
-You could shred it pulled-pork style if you wished to – would be delicious served in wraps with some tzatziki.
-Or you can serve it with the potatoes and a Greek salad for the full experience!

 - 2 tbsp olive oil